cryptpad/blog/source/_posts/Security-growing-pains.md

 We want to find and pioneer better ways of protecting your data on CryptPad.
 We also hope to foster a whole movement of Zero Knowledge web services which feature layered security, protecting users from external threats as well as the mistakes that developers are sure to make.

-Spurred on by the revelation of our own errors, we have reinvigorated a conversation about moving the "apps" such as CKEditor into a [sandboxed iframe](https://www.html5rocks.com/en/tutorials/security/sandboxed-iframes/) where it cannot access any of the cryptographic keys or other pads.
+Spurred on by the revelation of our own errors, we have reinvigorated a conversation about moving each of the _apps_ such as CKEditor into a [sandboxed iframe](https://www.html5rocks.com/en/tutorials/security/sandboxed-iframes/) where they would be unable to access any of the cryptographic keys or other pads.
 This introduces some difficulty on our end, as we want to provide a resilient platform while making Zero Knowledge an approachable subject for web developers.

 Finally I would like to also publically thank our friend [_kpcyrd_](https://github.com/kpcyrd) for finding another XSS issue back in early December of 2016, before we had official releases or a blog where we could give him credit for his work.